The Bones of What You Believe

 The Bones of What You Believe is the debut studio album by Scottish synth-pop band Chvrches, released on 20 September 2013 by Virgin Records and Goodbye Records.
 Recorded between 2011 and 2013 in Glasgow, the album was written, composed, and produced by the band as a collaborative effort.
 It was made available as both a 12-track standard edition and an 18-track special version, the latter including two extra songs, two remixes and two live videos.
 The album was debuted with a launch party broadcast live on music streaming platform Boiler Room.

+Background and release

 The album's title derives from a lyric in the song "Strong Hand"; according to frontwoman Lauren Mayberry, it refers to the raw "creativity and effort" that served as the figurative and literal skeleton for the album.
 Musically, The Bones of What You Believe is primarily a synth-pop and indie pop album that incorporates 1980s influences.